fabbriciocruz/kubernetes/AmazonEKS/Amazon_VPC_CNI_plugin.md

 ## Considerations

-* This HowTo has been validated with a t3.small EC2 instance running on an EKS Cluster Version 1.21 sa-east-1 region.
+* This HowTo has been validated against the following scenario:
+    * EKS Cluster Version 1.21
+    * Managed Node Group
+    * Node instance type: t3.small (spot instance)
+    * Region: sa-east-1
-The Cluster and all its resources have been created using the [eksctl](https://eksctl.io/) command
+    * The Cluster and all its resources have been created using the [eksctl](https://eksctl.io/) command.
+    * All config files can be downloaded [here]()

 ## Prerequisites

-* This apply only to AWS Nitro System EC2 instances running on a EKS Managed Node Group
+* Prefix delegation is only supported on AWS Nitro System EC2 instances.

 * Your VPC must have enough available contiguous /28 IPv4 address blocks to support this capability.